 Sales of gasoline and diesel motor fuel are taxable.
 Certain taxes will be prepaid by you, the seller, at the time you purchase the fuel.
 All taxes are included in the pump price per gallon paid by the customer.

-Publication 718-F, Local Sales and Use Tax Rates on Qualified Motor Fuel, Diesel Motor Fuel, and B20 Biodiesel, and the instructions to Schedule FR (Form ST-100.10), Sales and Use Tax on Qualified Motor Fuel and Diesel Motor Fuel.
+For information on calculating the amount of sales tax due on fuel sales when filing your sales tax returns, see Publication 718-F, Local Sales and Use Tax Rates on Qualified Motor Fuel, Highway Diesel Motor Fuel, and B20 Biodiesel, and the instructions to Schedule FR, Sales and Use Tax on Qualified Motor Fuel and Highway Diesel Motor Fuel.

 Publications:

-Publication 718-C, Sales and Use Tax Rates on Clothing and Footwear
+Publication 718-C, Sales and Use Tax Rates On Clothing and Footwear

-Publication 718-F, Local Sales and Use Tax Rates on Qualified Motor Fuel, Diesel Motor Fuel, and B20 Biodiesel
+Publication 718-F, Local Sales and Use Tax Rates on Qualified Motor Fuel, Highway Diesel Motor Fuel, and B20 Biodiesel

 Publication 718-R, Local Sales and Use Tax Rates on Residential Energy Sources and Services